vaughnteegarden/slate/source/includes/_checkoutmanager.md

 RemoveProductFromCart removes a previously added product from the specified cart.

+IOS Method signature: `session.CheckoutManager.removeProductFromCart( CartId, MerchantId, CheckoutProduct, [callback or interface] )`

-Method signature: `session.CheckoutManager.removeProductFromCart( CartId, MerchantId, CheckoutProduct, [callback or interface] )`
+Android Method signature: `session.CheckoutManager.removeProductFromCart( Context, CartId, MerchantId, CheckoutProduct, [callback or interface] )`

 You must pass in CartId as a string, MerchantId as a string, the CheckoutProduct to remove, and a CheckoutInterface (or callback).